 - Recycle when there is no other choice and where possible always recycle the materials that are 99% recycled (metal)

 Once a year, we hold an eco-festival for our church and surrounding community to be involved in.
-In 2020 we will celebrate Hope & Vision for our Environment with a Build Back Better theme.
-The eco-festival will be held throughout the month of July with activities at St John’s Church as well as online.
-To find out more click here: St John’s Eco-Festival
+In 2020 we celebrated Hope & Vision for our Environment with a Build Back Better theme.
+In 2021 our theme was “Make COP Count”.
+In 2022 our theme was “Waste: Refuse, Rethink, Reduce, Reuse, Repurpose and Recycle only if there are no other options” This year our eco-festival will be held on the 23rd September.
+To find out more click here: St John’s Eco-Fayre

 Repairs & Upcycling